katholiek-onderwijs-vlaanderen/sri-client/README.md

   * **headers:** An object with headers that are added on the http request. f.e.: {'foo': 'bar'} adds a header foo with value bar.
   * **caching:** An object with properties timeout (in seconds) which overwrites the default timeout (you don't need to set up default caching, you can just start caching several requests).
 The resource will be get from the cache if it it is not older than the timeout in seconds.
   * **inBatch:** Specify the href where the batch needs to be send to.
 This is for GET methods (getAll, getList, etc.) and wraps the regular request into a batch request.
 This can be usefull when their is a potential of an request url that becomes too long.
+  * **keepBatchAlive:** Only possible for requests to /batch.
+Handles the batch in a streaming way keeping the connection open so the server does not decide to break off the request (Heroku for example breaks off requests after 30s).
+This does not mean that you get your response in a streaming way.
+The response is the same for the client as a regular /batch.
   * **expand:** array with property paths that you want to expand client side.
 You can expand as deep as you want and don't need to add $$expanded to the path.
 See the examples.
   You can also replace a property path string with an object to pass on more advanced options.
 The object contains the following proerties:
     * property: [required] the property path.